The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 0

-Only a handful of point guards have won MVP and fewer still have won it more than once.
+Only a handful of point guards have won MVP, and fewer still have won it more than once.
 Steve Nash won back-to-back Most Valuable Player awards after guiding the Phoenix Suns to 62-20 and 54-28 records.
 The year before Nash arrived?
 The Suns had a 29-53 record.

-Nash was one of the most lethal shooters in the game with a career 42.8 percent three-point shooting average and a 51.8 percent average from inside the arc.
-He also led the league in assists five times including three straight from 2004-05 to 2006-07.
+Nash was one of the most lethal shooters in the game, with a career 42.8 percent three-point shooting average and a 51.8 percent average from inside the arc.
+He also led the league in assists five times, including three straight from 2004-05 to 2006-07.
+Nash was an efficient point guard who led some of the best offenses that the league has ever seen.

 MVP Awards: 1